Organic Health Response (“OHR”) is a community resilience organization working on Mfangano, a remote Kenyan island in Lake Victoria.

 In 2008, a team of local and international activists came together to understand and address the unique socio-economic, epidemiological, and ecological challenges faced by the remote island communities of Lake Victoria.

 Through community meetings and research, a vision of island health and wellbeing was formed, and Organic Health Response (OHR) was born.
 OHR is a registered 501(c)3 non-profit in the United States and community–based organization (CBO) in Kenya.
-In 2010, we opened our doors to the Ekialo Kiona Center, a community–based, a solar-powered community facility with an organic farm and wind-powered radio studio, which serves as our headquarters to reach community members throughout the island.
-Over the last five years, we have successfully served residents of Mfangano in close collaboration with community leaders.
+In 2010, we opened our doors to the Ekialo Kiona Center, a solar-powered community facility with an organic farm and wind-powered radio studio, which serves as our headquarters to reach community members throughout the island.
+Over the last ten+ years, we have successfully served residents of Mfangano in close collaboration with community leaders.

 Today, OHR delivers a diverse set of integrated programs to strengthen the capability and confidence of the residents to protect the health, culture, and environment of Mfangano.